Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 ## Set NCN Image Root Password, SSH Keys, and timezone (optional) on PIT Node

 Modify the NCN images by setting the root password and adding ssh keys for the root account.
 Changing the timezone for the NCNs can also be done at this time.
 This procedure shows this process being done on the PIT node during a first time installation of the CSM software.

 ***Note:*** This procedure can must be done before management nodes are deployed for the first time.

-### Set the root password and add ssh keys to the NCN images
+### Set the root password and add SSH keys to the NCN images

 This step is required.
 There is no default root password and no default ssh keys in the NCN images.